-White-beaked dolphins were hunted for food by residents in Newfoundland and Labrador (Alling and White-head 1987).
+White-beaked dolphins were hunted for food by residents in Newfoundland and Labrador (Alling and Whitehead 1987).
 These authors, based on interview data, estimated that 366 white-beaked dolphins were taken each year.
 The same authors reported that 25-50% of the killed dolphins were lost.
 Hunting that now occurs in Canadian waters is believed to be opportunistic and in remote regions of Labrador where enforcement of regulations is minimal (Lien et al. 2001).

-White-beaked dolphins regularly become caught in ice off the coast of Newfound during years of heavy pack ice.
-A total of 21 ice entrapments involving approximately 350 animals were reported in Newfoundland from 1979 to 1990; known mortality as a result of entrapment was about 55% (Lien et al. 2001).
+White-beaked dolphins regularly become caught in ice off the coast of Newfoundland during years of heavy pack ice.
+A total of 21 ice entrapments involving approximately 350 animals were reported in Newfoundland from 1979 to 1990; known mortality as a result of entrapment was about 55% (Lien et al.2001).

 Mass strandings of white-beaked dolphins are less common than for white-sided dolphins.
-White-beaked dolphins more commonly strand as individuals or in small groups (Reeves et al. 1999).
-In Newfoundland, five strandings of white-beaked dolphins between 1979 and 1990 involved groups of two to seven animals.
-On three occasions live dolphins came ashore, including groups of three and four (Reeves et al. 1999).
-White-beaked dolphin stranding records from 1997 to 2001 that are in the Northeast Regional Office/NMFS
+White-beaked dolphins more commonly strand as individuals or in small groups (Reeves et al.1999).
+In Newfoundland, 5 strandings of white-beaked dolphins occurred between 1979 and 1990, involving groups of 2 to 7 animals.
+On three occasions live dolphins came ashore, including groups of 3 and 4 (Reeves et al.1999).

-White-beaked dolphin stranding records from 1997 to 2001 that are in the Northeast Regional Office/NMFS strandings and entanglement database include three records that clearly identify the species to be the white-beaked dolphin.
-All these strandings were collected from Cape Cod, Massachusetts beaches, where one animal stranded during May 1997, and two animals stranded during March 2001.
-Samples from the two 2001 strandings have been archived.
-It was not possible to determine the cause of death for any of these stranded animals.
+White-beaked dolphin stranding records from 1997 onwards that are part of the US NE Regional Office/NMFS strandings and entanglement database include five records that clearly identify the species to be the white-beaked dolphin (Table 2).
+Three of these strandings took place on Cape Cod, Massachusetts beaches, where 1 animal stranded during May 1997, and 2 animals stranded during March 2001.
+A white-beaked dolphin also stranded in New York in February 2002.
+No white-beaked dolphins stranded during 2003.
+One white-beaked dolphin stranded in Maine during May 2004.
+It was not possible to determine the cause of death for any of the stranded animals.